Kernow (bus company): History

 Kernow was created as a brand of First South West, which was formed from two previous operators: Western National (in Cornwall and South Devon) and Red Bus (in North Devon).

 First purchased Truronian coaches in 2008 but the Truronian brand was retained for coach operations.

 Cornwall Council announced on 6 January 2020 that it had awarded the entire tendered bus network in the county, except the Truro park & ride service, to the Go-Ahead Group from 1 April.
 The contract consists of 73 routes, which was roughly half of the First Kernow network at the start of 2020.
 First retained their commercially operated routes and the Truro park & ride contract.

 FirstGroup announced in December 2024 that it was ending the use of local brands such as Kernow.
-It will be phased out as buses and signs are replaced or repainted.
+It was to be phased out as buses and signs begun being replaced or repainted, however they ceased operating local bus services in Cornwall from 14 February 2026 due to decreasing passenger numbers which made it financially unviable to continue operating in the county.